-Figure 3: Data transfer sequence over static virtual channels
+Figure 4: Data transfer sequence over virtual channels using Wave2 PDU

 The protocol for the data transfer sequence over UDP is a little more involved.
-Similar to the protocol over static virtual channels, the server sends a chunk of audio data to the client.
+Similar to the protocol over virtual channels, the server sends a chunk of audio data to the client.
 When the client finishes consuming the audio data, the client sends back a Wave Confirm PDU to the server.
-The difference with the protocol used over static virtual channels is how the server sends the audio data.
+The difference with the protocol used over virtual channels is how the server sends the audio data.